FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R19

-This simply adds all the files in the (working) directory, to the repository, As expected, the status command shows an A has been appeneded to the filenames.
+This simply adds all the files in the (working) directory, to the repository.
+As expected, the status command shows an 'A' has been appended to the filenames.
 We could also specify files individually, for example

 ..
 L18